Table of Contents

 This APM HTTP Test is limited to 50 Mbps in the APM Template Advanced Parameters.
 The second graph shows the download speed for the each execution of the test.

 The downloaded file is never stored into memory or disk so the test can be used with files of any size.
 However, be careful, without a rate limit configured in the Advanced Parameter, one can saturate the local Internet connection and create congestion.

 Learn how to monitor network speed & Internet speed with Obkio Network Monitoring tool for continuous network speed monitoring.Learn more

 The APM HTTP feature can be used to test HTTP API Calls.
 In the APM Template Advanced parameters, you can change the default HTTP Method GET for all the possible action.
 It is also possible to add custom HTTP headers to the request.
 In the custom headers text area, each new header must have it's new line and the format is "HEADER: VALUE".

 One way to accelerate the performance of a website is by using a Content Delivery Network (CDN) such as AWS Cloudfront or Azure CDN.

 - By using distributed servers across the globe, the latency between the server and the user is lower, which results in better performance for the TCP and SSL delays.

 - By caching the response, it will reduce the load on the backend servers and will reduce the WAIT and DOWNLOAD delays.

 To accelerate the DNS delays, a global DNS server solution such as AWS Route 53 reduce the delays for users across the globe.

 The Application Performance Monitoring HTTP tool is available right now for all users.
-Try Obkio today by signing up for our free 14-day trial!
+Get started with Obkio's Free Trial!